By Judy A. Teaford and Tina L. Hanlon

 Belton, Sandra.
 From Miss Idaís Porch.
 Illus.
 Floyd Cooper.
 New York: Four Winds, 1993.
 Belton's book re-examines the past, revealing truths not limited to the Appalachian regionóa past life where African Americans are not allowed to sleep in motels, where Duke Ellington and Marian Anderson are not allowed to sing in certain places.
 Here the community comes together to reminisce, to share a history that is very much a part of Appalachian and national history.

 Berry, Wendell.
 Whitefoot: A Story from the Center of the World.
 Illus.
-Selle D. Te.
+David Te Selle.
 Berkeley, CA: Counterpoint, 2009.
 Detailed description of the life of a white-footed mouse, peromyscus leucopus, asking the reader to consider her point of view and feeling that she lives at the center of the world.
 She floats along for days in a flood and has to wait until it is safe to build a new home in the woods.
 Originally published as an article in Orion Magazine Jan.-Feb.
 2007 (available online).

 Birdseye, Tom.
 Airmail